mohanmca/MohanLearningGround/src/main/md/english/vocabulary.md

+*Empyrean* - Highest part of heaven, thought by the ancients to be the realm of pure fire.
+I cognized the center of the empyrean as a point of intuitive perception in my heart.
+The empyrean domain where human will and God's will became as one.

 *Umbrageous* -  Affording shade, spotted with shadows. - A garden with umbrageous trees Is here for you to take your ease.

 *Oracular* - Something that's oracular is giving off an oracle-like vibe: mysterious, enigmatic, prophetic and probably a little weird.
 Example: “When you come to a crossroad, turn right and keep going,” he finally pronounced oracularly.